 "We got a gentleman who came here one Sunday morning and this was going to be his last Sunday at church.
 Actually, this was going to be his last Sunday on this earth," he shared.

 "He had already made a decision that he's going to come to church one more time and that after that he was heading home and he was going to commit suicide," he recalled.
 "He gave his heart and soul to Christ, and God turned him around and changed him and stuff.
 And he's just out there doing great things for God now."

 "When I came to the church I was going through a lot of personal issues in my life and since I've come here, I've been saved and baptized," he explained.

 "If it wasn't for the church and having God in my life, I don't know if I would have made it through it," he added.

 A Bad Rap

-Meanwhile, many believe the actions of the bikers in the New York incident don't reflect the character of all bikers.
+Meanwhile, many believe the actions of the bikers in the Waco, Texas incident that left nine people dead, don't reflect the character of all bikers.

 "Most motorcycle operators are law-abiding citizens.
 It's the 1 percent that we try to keep under control," Vance said.